Aliases for ENO1 Gene

 GeneCards Summary for ENO1 Gene

 ENO1 (Enolase 1) is a Protein Coding gene.
-Diseases associated with ENO1 include Cancer-Associated Retinopathy and Non-Herpetic Acute Limbic Encephalitis.
-Among its related pathways are HIF-1 signaling pathway and Validated targets of C-MYC transcriptional activation.
-GO annotations related to this gene include poly(A) RNA binding and transcription corepressor activity.
-An important paralog of this gene is ENO3.
+Diseases associated with ENO1 include Hashimoto Encephalopathy and Cancer-Associated Retinopathy.
+Among its related pathways are Glucose metabolism and Carbon metabolism.
+Gene Ontology (GO) annotations related to this gene include transcription corepressor activity.
+An important paralog of this gene is ENO2.

-Multifunctional enzyme that, as well as its role in glycolysis, plays a part in various processes such as growth control, hypoxia tolerance and allergic responses.
-May also function in the intravascular and pericellular fibrinolytic system due to its ability to serve as a receptor and activator of plasminogen on the cell surface of several cell-types such as leukocytes and neurons.
-Stimulates immunoglobulin production.
+Glycolytic enzyme the catalyzes the conversion of 2-phosphoglycerate to phosphoenolpyruvate (PubMed:29775581, PubMed:1369209).
+In addition to glycolysis, involved in various processes such as growth control, hypoxia tolerance and allergic responses (PubMed:2005901, PubMed:10802057, PubMed:12666133, PubMed:29775581).
+May also function in the intravascular and pericellular fibrinolytic system due to its ability to serve as a receptor and activator of plasminogen on the cell surface of several cell-types such as leukocytes and neurons (PubMed:12666133).
+Stimulates immunoglobulin production (PubMed:1369209).

 MBP1 binds to the myc promoter and acts as a transcriptional repressor.
 May be a tumor suppressor.